We look forward to welcoming our graduate and professional students to campus!

 Professional students in Mendoza College of Business, the Law School, and the ESTEEM program:

 Graduate students or students living off campus, should contact their landlord to arrange a move in time prior to the start of Graduate Student Orientation.
 We generally advise students to arrive Monday to Friday, 8:00am-5:00pm, so as to collect keys.
-Generally apartment complexes are only open at those times.
+Generally apartment complexes are only open at those times, and if you arrive outside of those hours, you may need to arrange a hotel.

 It is important to understand the obligations of any lease, particularly if signing before you have the visa.
 If you are unable to arrive in the U.S., even if through no fault of your own, in most cases, you will still be held liable for the lease.
 Students unable to arrive in the U.S. may also attempt to sublease their rental on the offcampus.nd.edu website, subject to the terms of their lease agreement.